yadavvaibhav0143/Data_Exploration/README.md

 - `SQL Server`: For data management, querying, and analysis.
 - `GitHub Page`': For project hosting and documentation.

+### Project Structure

+#### DataExploration.Covid:

+The main SQL file containing all the queries used for data exploration and analysis.

 ```bash
 git clone https://github.com/yadavvaibhav0143/Covid19-Data-Exploration.git
 ```

-### Expected Outcome:

-The project aims to provide a comprehensive understanding of the COVID-19 pandemic's impact across different regions, identifying key factors infection rates, mortality, and vaccination effectiveness.
+#### README.md:

+Project documentation and overview.